Blade II (video game): Plot

 Blade II takes place six months after the events of the film, with Blade having vanquished Nomak and the Reapers.

-The game opens with Blade (voiced by Tom Clark) and Whistler (Don Delciappo) receiving information that a blood exchange is taking place between a mafia outfit and a vampire clan in the parking lot of Karkov Towers, a multi-company tower block and possible vampire safe house.
+The game opens with Blade (voiced by Tom Clark) and Abraham Whistler (Don Delciappo) receiving information that a blood exchange is taking place between a mafia outfit and a vampire clan in the parking lot of Karkov Towers, a multi-company tower block and possible vampire safe house.
 Blade arrives just in time to see the exchange, with a suited vampire disappearing into the tower carrying a briefcase.
 According to Whistler, the briefcase contains a vial of DNA and must be recovered.
 Blade fights his way into the tower through the underground car park, and then passes through the "Exploitika" nightclub before destroying the computer mainframe of a vampire-run company called Nth Phase.
 Eventually, he finds the vampire with the briefcase, who reveals that the DNA is actually that of Damaskinos, former overlord of the Vampire Nation, and a DNA sequencer is currently unraveling the DNA.
 Blade is able to destroy the machine and then meets Whistler on the roof.
 Whistler gives him a canister of poison, which Blade puts into the ventilation system, killing every vampire in the building.

 Upon returning to their base, however, Blade and Whistler discover that their ally, Dr. Grant (Kate Magowan) has been kidnapped by the Byron vampire clan.
 Following her GPS signal leads to a subway station where Blade fights his way through the vampires into the sewers, where he is joined by Whistler, who plants a series of bombs.
 Blade detonates the explosives, and follows the sewers to Gaunt Moor Asylum, where the Byrons have taken Grant.
 Blade rescues her and she explains the vampires are torturing humans so as to capture "dark energy", an experiment they have called "Project: Vorpal".
 Blade escorts her out of the building and returns to investigate Vorpal.
 He discovers the vampires are using the dark energy to attempt to create a super vampire warrior much stronger than even a reaper.
 However, Blade is able to destroy the incubation chamber and Grant then reveals the Arcan clan is really behind the project, not the Byrons.

 Blade heads to the Arcan's mountain base.
 He infiltrates the facility and destroys the dark energy storage chambers.
 He then meets up with Grant, who he escorts to the dark energy receiver.
 Before she is able to take it offline she is caught in an explosion.
 As she dies, she tells Blade he must destroy the core.
 He heads there, meeting Whistler, who plants a series of bombs.
 The duo flee the base and set off the explosions, destroying the core and putting an end to Project: Vorpal.